AdmOzk/AdmOzk/README.md

 # 💫 About Me:
-🔭 I’m currently working on Full-stack web development<br>🌱 I’m currently learning Vue, React, .Net(Architectures), MSSQL,GenAi<br>💬 Ask me about Full-stack development and basics such as OOP<br>⚡ mail or visit my Linkedin to reach me
+🔭 I’m currently working on Full-stack web development<br>🌱 I’m currently learning Vue, React, .Net(Architectures), MSSQL,GenAi<br>💬 Ask me about Full-stack development and basics such as OOP<br>⚡ Ready to code!

 ## 🌐 Socials: